-- 1. New Media Portfolio is a required course in the New Media A.S. degree program. - 2.
-Students are required to work outside of class and to research independently to develop their portfolio and documents.
+- Photography Portfiolio is a required course for the Photography A.S. degree program. - Students are required to work outside of class and to research independently to develop their portfolio and documents.

 III.
 Student Learning Outcomes

 Upon successful completion of this course, students will be able to: